wska/URL-shortener/readme.md

 ```
 python3 init.py
 ```
 Afterwards, it calls the gunicorn module to launch the flask application in the main app file, which is urlshortener.py.
-The additional parameters includes the number of workers that processes incoming HTTP requests, and the host address used in addition to the port number.
+The additional parameter is the number of workers that processes incoming HTTP requests.
+Typically you want to use a workers equivalent to the number of cores in the CPU.
 ```
 gunicorn -w 4 urlshortener:app
 ```